loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-map-values/README.md

 # Kafka Streams Map Values

-This module demonstrates:
+This module demonstrates the following:

-- The use of the Kafka Streams DSL: `mapValues()`, `peek()`.
+- The usage of the Kafka Streams DSL, including `mapValues()` and `peek()`.
-- The use of unit tests with Topology Test Driver.
+- Unit testing using the Topology Test Driver.

-This module does:
+In this module, records of type `<String, KafkaPerson>` are streamed from a topic named `PERSON_TOPIC`.

-- Stream records of type <String,KafkaPerson> from a topic named PERSON_TOPIC.
+The following tasks are performed:

-- Map the KafkaPerson value attributes into uppercase.
+1. Map the attributes of the `KafkaPerson` value into uppercase.
-- Write back the result into a new topic named PERSON_MAP_VALUES_TOPIC.
+2. Write the result to a new topic named `PERSON_MAP_VALUES_TOPIC`.

 ![topology.png](topology.png)